CloudyKit/jet/README.md

 Jet is based on text/template, i used part of the lexer and part of the parser code.

+#### Features

+* Template Inheritance
+* File based
+* Auto-escape
+* Complex Expression
+* Tested and Benchmarked
+* Fast and light
+* Simple syntax and simple to use
+* Descriptive error messages with filename and line while parsing or evaluating templates

 ### Examples

 #### Simple